Amazon Keyword Search Results Controversy Revealed! – AMPM Podcast EP 185

 Lately, we’ve been getting questions about discrepancies in Amazon keyword search data from some of our users through tools like Keyword Tracker by Helium 10.
 Users will claim that their keyword ranking results will vary wildly for some critical terms at different time intervals.
 Sometimes a seller will be ranked fairly high, and then at other times not appear in the keyword search results at all.

-Helium 10 gets its data directly from Amazon, so the variance in search results are coming from Amazon, not any tool bug.
+Helium 10 derives its data estimations from detectable Amazon trends and other factors, so the variance in search results are coming from Amazon, not any tool bug.
 The only thing we aren’t certain of is WHY it’s happening, but we have a few educated guesses.

 In episode 185 of the AMPM Podcast, host Manny Coats has a discussion with Helium 10 team members Bradley Sutton (Operations Manager) and Bojan Gajic (Chief Technology Officer and Head of Engineering) about this Amazon keyword search data debacle.